watamario15/gnuplot/README.md

   <img src="graph.png" width="45%" />
 </p>

 This is a _Windows CE only partial_ port of Gnuplot 4.4.3.
-This port is as destructive as dropping the support for environments other than Windows Mobile 5.0 Pocket PC SDK on Visual Studio 2005/2008, and implementing only basic features.
+This port is as destructive as dropping the support for environments other than Windows CE SDK on Visual Studio 2005/2008, and implementing only basic features.
 This is a slight update incorporating some fixes and small improvements to the [Rev. 1](https://kawamoto.no-ip.org/henteko/myapp/gplotwce4431.zip) made by [Suguru Kawamoto](https://github.com/skawamoto0).

 ## How To Use

 Download from [Releases](../../releases), extract it into a ASCII-only path (the top folder is recommended), and run `wgnuplot.exe` on your device.
 Notable things about this port follows:

-- Devices with Windows CE 5.0 or later OS and Armv5 CPU are supported
+- Devices with Windows Embedded CE 6.0 OS and Armv4I CPU are supported
 - Default font for the console screen is `MS Gothic`
 - On console and graph screens, you can change the font from the right-click menu
   - Use `app` key on a screen keyboard app on devices where right-clicking is not possible